 The Department of Environmental Protection (DEP) and the Police Department (NYPD) share the duties of enforcing the Noise Code.
 To report a noise complaint, call 311 or file a complaint online, and they will direct your grievance to the appropriate agency.

 The Residential Noise Control Guidance Sheet provides information for New York City residents seeking relief from city noise.
 If you are a homeowner or tenant, use this guide to learn about noise control options, methods, products and services.

 Noise Standards for Commercial Music

 Commercial music is defined as any music coming from a commercial establishment like restaurants, hotels, or nightlife establishments.
 It includes live performances or recorded audio content.
 This guidance document assists establishments that play music with information on a range of acoustical products, vendors, and professional services available to help control sound and vibration in their establishments and buildings.
 When applied properly, these acoustical tools may be helpful in reducing sound and vibration, and in achieving compliance with the New York City Noise Code, rules and regulations.

-Learn more about Construction Noise Rules & Regulations.
+Learn more about Construction Noise Rules Regulations & Forms.

 Noise Control for Building Exterior & Interior Heating, Ventilation and Air Conditioning Equipment